AdobeDocs/experience-manager-screens.en/help/user-guide/dispatcher-configurations-aem-screens.md

 ---
 # Dispatcher Configurations for AEM Screens{#dispatcher-configurations-for-aem-screens}

-Dispatcher is Adobe Experience Manager's caching and/or load balancing tool.
+Dispatcher is Adobe Experience Manager's caching and/or load-balancing tool.

-The following page provides the guidelines for configuring dispatcher for an AEM Screens project.
+The following page provides the guidelines for configuring Dispatcher for an AEM Screens project.

 >[!NOTE]
 >
->If a dispatcher is available, connections to the registration servlet can be prevented by filtering in the dispatcher rules.
+>If a Dispatcher is available, connections to the registration servlet can be prevented by filtering in the Dispatcher rules.
 >
->If there is no dispatcher, disable the registration servlet in the OSGi components listing.
+>If there is no Dispatcher, disable the registration servlet in the OSGi components listing.

-Before you configure dispatcher for an AEM Screens project, you must have prior knowledge of Dispatcher.
+Before you configure Dispatcher for an AEM Screens project, you must have prior knowledge of Dispatcher.
-Refer to [Configuring Dispatcher](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html) for more details.
+Refer to [Configuring Dispatcher](https://experienceleague.adobe.com/en/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration) for more details.

 ## Configuring Dispatcher for Manifest Version v2 {#configuring-dispatcher}

 >[!IMPORTANT]
 >The following Dispatcher configurations apply only to Manifest version v2.
 Refer to [Dispatcher Configurations for Manifest version v3](#configuring-dispatcherv3) for manifest version v3.

-AEM Screens players or devices use authenticated session to access the resources in the publish instances as well.
-So, when you have multiple publish instances, the requests should always go to the same publish instance so that the authenticated session is valid for all the requests coming from the AEM Screens players/devices.
+AEM Screens players or devices use authenticated session to access the resources in the Publishing instances as well.
+So, when you have multiple publish instances, the requests should always go to the same Publishing instance so that the authenticated session is valid for all the requests coming from the AEM Screens players/devices.

-Follow the steps below to configure dispatcher for an AEM Screens project.
+Follow the steps below to configure Dispatcher for an AEM Screens project.

 ### Enabling Sticky Sessions {#enable-sticky-session}

-If you want to use multiple publish instances fronted by single dispatcher, you will have to update the `dispatcher.any` file to enable stickiness
+If you want to use multiple publish instances fronted by single Dispatcher, update the `dispatcher.any` file to enable stickiness.

 ``` xml
 /stickyConnections {